pypy/pypy.org/posts/2024/07/toy-knownbits.md

 last post, I want to present a more complicated abstract domain in this post.
 This abstract domain reasons about the individual bits of a variable in a trace.
 Every bit can be either "known zero", "known one" or "unknown".
-The abstract domain is useful for optimizing integer operations that perform integer manipulations.
+The abstract domain is useful for optimizing integer operations, particularly the bitwise operations.
 The abstract domain follows quite closely the tristate abstract domain of the eBPF verifier in the Linux Kernel, as described by the paper [Sound, Precise, and Fast Abstract Interpretation with Tristate Numbers](https://arxiv.org/abs/2105.05398) by Harishankar Vishwanathan, Matan